Building blocks from algae, tiles from recycled ceramics, and glass from clam shells. What's new in innovative materials

 Recycling ceramics into paving slabs.

-This material has high hygroscopicity and strength, low carbon footprint.
-It is suitable for use in construction and repair, with the only limitation being heavy loads.
-Thus, paving stones can serve as an environmentally friendly surface for pedestrian networks and non-motorized road traffic.
+This material has high hygroscopicity and strength along with a low carbon footprint.
+It is suitable for use in construction and renovation, with the only limitation being heavy loads.
+Paving stones made from it can therefore serve as an environmentally friendly surface for pedestrian walkways and non-motorized traffic.

 Recycling ceramics into paving tiles.

-In the created collection "Thames Glass" (Thames Glass), each sample of tile is unique, it is handmade and has a unique hue and pattern.
+In the resulting "Thames Glass" collection, each tile sample is unique: it is handmade and has its own distinctive hue and pattern.

-Together with the Bureau de Change they are working on the question of the suitability of this material for facade decoration.
+Together with Bureau de Change, they are exploring whether this material is suitable for facade finishes.